jcgneto/CV/README.md

 # Research areas of interest

-Integrating Data science and bacterial population genomics
-Using systems-based approach to identifying the underlying basis for complex traits differentiating populations of foodborne pathogens
+Population genomics and epidemiology of foodborne pathogens

 # Publications